yxh9876/Xuhang94470/assignment3&4.md

 I explained to her what the data really meant, which took quite a few questions.
 This suggests that this plot depends a lot on the original report.

 - Can you describe to me what this is telling you?
-The interviewee could see that the number of complaints and losses were increasing every year.
+The interviewee could see that the number of complaints IC3 received and losses were increasing every year.

 - Is there anything you find surprising or confusing?
+2 y-axis in the same plot is quite surprising to her.
+The interviewee first wondered why I used line chart for losses and bar chart for complaints, but then thought it made sense, because one is above the other.
+This design is better than using line chart for both data or using bar chart for both data.

 - Who do you think is the intended audience for this?
+The department in charge of internet crimes.

 - Which one do you prefer?
 Is there anything you would change or do differently?
+If there is some kind of correlation or other relationship, the first design is better.
+Otherwise, the second design is better.
+She said that she definitely prefer the first design.
+The first sketch is good-looking and there is nothing she wanted to add to it.

 ## Second Interviewee
 - Can you tell me what you think this is?